 Furthermore, in May 2019, Lion endorsed the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

-Based on its Environmental Policy and the LION Eco Challenge 2050, the Lion Group strives to reduce GHG emissions in its business activities and to help reduce GHG emissions in society by providing environmentally friendly products and services.
+Based on its Environmental Policy and the LION Eco Challenge 2050, the Lion Group strives to reduce GHG emissions in its business activities and to contribute to decarbonization by providing environmentally friendly products and services in addition to promoting eco-friendly habit creation together with consumers.
 Through such efforts, we will contribute to the mitigation of climate change.